Go observe, ask why, show respectFujio Cho (born in 1938), Toyota Motor Corporation honorary Chairman

 Evaluate Gembustu, produced defects

 Following an accident, a breakdown, a quality problem, instead of convening a meeting in a room and bringing objects / actors from the field in the room, why not go to the field?
-We will have the chance to see the defects produced (in Japanese: Gembutsu).
-The operations can be seen to work normally and to question what caused the malfunction.
+You will have the chance to see the defects produced (in Japanese: gembutsu).
+You will be able to see the operations working normally and ask yourself what caused the malfunction.

 Be more efficient in projects

 How can we be effective and relevant without knowing what we are talking about?
-By going to see the equipment working, we could easily have saved 4 hours of meeting, lost to explain and imagine what could happen if we pressed each button.
+By going to see the equipment in operation, we could have easily saved 4 hours of meeting time, wasted explaining and imagining what could happen if each button was pressed.

 Before you buy new software for a sector, you need to know how it works.
 If you find that there is a lack of performance or communication, it is not the implementation of a new system that will solve the problem.
 Indeed, the root cause search must go through the visit on the Gemba.

 Another opportunity to visit the field is the Gemba Walk, which is a specific activity.
 Frontline managers should be out in the field with their teams all the time.
 Other members of the management team should take the time, once a day to once a week, to visit the field.

 Be careful, this is not a “health” walk.
 At first, you can focus on a workshop, or a work area and watch the operations work for a few moments.
 The objective is to understand what is going on and to talk about it with the teams.
 Once the process is known, the observation period may be shorter and look like a factory “tour”.